gofractally/psibase/doc/psidk/src/format/fracpack.md

 - Doesn't require a code generator to support either C++ or Rust; macros and metaprogramming handle it.
 - Efficient compression when combined with the compression algorithm from Cap 'n' Proto.
 Note: psibase doesn't currently use this.

-psibase uses fracpack for all of its message formats and uses it for database storage.
+Psibase uses fracpack for all of its message formats and uses it for database storage.
 Wherever psibase uses binary data, it's in fracpack format.
 There is one slight deviation: cryptographic types, even though they are normally stored in fracpack format, use a different binary format when encoded as a string (e.g. `PUB_K1_898DAWuc...`).
 Encoders and decoders take care of the extra conversion. e.g. when converting action arguments from json to binary, they decode the base-58 string, verify the checksum, then convert the resulting binary into fracpack format.

 This document describes fracpack's binary format; it does not describe either C++'s or Rust's reflection, encoding, and decoding facilities.